abxh/data-structures-c/problems/chemical_formulae/readme.md

-The goal of this problem is to become more familiar with how to read a C file, format and parse strings, use a string hashmap, and use some metric to sort data and fuzzy search string entries.
+The goal of this problem is to become more familiar with how to read a C file, format and parse strings, use a string hashmap, and use some metric to sort and fuzzy search string entries.

 **Problem:**